Our site, our rules

 - Tell us we can run a finance check on you.
 It’ll cover credit, affordability, identity and fraud checks.
 It lets us know it’s really you we’re leasing to, and it’ll make sure you can afford the lease before we hand over the keys.

-- Sign our personal lease agreement.
+- Sign our Personal Contract Hire Agreement.
 If the checks go okay, we’ll send you all the agreement details.
 If you’re happy, we’ll ask you to sign it, then we’ll sign it too.

 What's in the legal paperwork